eellpp/pubScratchpad/Tech/Books/thinkinginjava/chap4 Initialization and cleanup.md

 Suppose you’re inside a method and you’d like to get the reference to the current object.
 Since that reference is passed secretly by the compiler, there’s no identifier for it.
 However, for this purpose there’s a keyword: this.

+A static method has no `this`.
+Through static methods java provides global functions .
+(Since it has this global methods , its not a strict OO language)

 #### Q: when an method inside a object instance is called, then how does object know which instance is calling it
 There’s a secret first argument passed to the instance method eg : peel( ), and that argument is the reference to the object that’s being manipulated.